 All colon cancers begin as benign (noncancerous) growths called polyps.
 In some cases, and over quite a long period of time, the tip of the polyp may become cancerous.
 If not removed early enough, cancer may progress until the wall of the colon becomes involved.
 Most medical professionals agree that it takes five years or more for a cancerous polyp to spread to the colon wall.
 However, once the wall of the colon is invaded by cancer cells, there is the strong likelihood that the cancer will spread to other organs where it can cause massive damage and, ultimately, be deadly.

 If your or your loved one’s colon cancer was overlooked and treatment was delayed, the experienced New York colon cancer lawyers at Simonson Goodman Platzer PC can help.
 We know the law and have been helping victims of medical malpractice recover damages for decades.
-With offices in New York and New Jersey, we are well-poised to assist clients throughout the area.

 How Is Colon Cancer Diagnosed?

 A colonoscopy is the most effective colon cancer screening test in use today.
 During a colonoscopy, a fiber optic scope with a miniature camera is inserted into the rectum and guided through the length of the colon in an attempt to identify polyps.
 In order for this screening to be effective in allowing a close-up view of the colon wall, a pre-test colon cleanse must adequately empty the colon by inducing diarrhea.